How to Have Anal Sex: 10 Easy Steps to Better Sex!

-Anal sex is tricky business.
+Anal sex is a tricky business.
 Not everyone gets it on their first try, and it is not worth having a painful, miserable first experience.

 Your priority should be protecting yourself and making sure you don’t get hurt.

-Fissures and hemorrhoids are not fun, and seeing blood after sex can be a very scary experience.
+Fissures and hemorrhoids are not fun, and seeing blood after anal sex can be a very scary experience.
 The best thing to do is treat your fissures quickly and follow a few simple steps to prevent them in the future.

 The first thing to do is keep those fissures clean.
 This is the most important tip of all to make sure they heal quickly!

 It will hurt but you need to do this as soon as possible.
 Also, make sure to do this every time you go to the bathroom in the following days.

 Avoiding fissures and hemorrhoids is just as important and much better than getting them in the first place.
 Simple things like drinking lots of water every day and staying properly hydrated can help keep your body lubricated which will, in turn, make your stool softer when going to the bathroom.

-Also, eating a high fiber diet with fruits and vegetables will keep your digestive system in tip-top shape.
+Also, eating a high-fiber diet with fruits and vegetables will keep your digestive system in tip-top shape.
 Try avoiding dairy as well as high acid foods, and especially spicy foods.